 For a given buffered routing tree, two figure-of-merits are associated with every legal buffer position t in the tree: i.e., the input loading capacitance (or downstream loading capacitance) L_t and the required arrival time T_t .
-The basic buffer insertion problem formulation is to find the locations of buffers in the given routing tree such that the required arrival time (RAT) at the root is maximized [4].
+The basic buffer insertion problem formulation is to find the locations of buffers in the given routing tree such that the required arrival time (RAT) at the root is maximized.
 In the context of dynamic programming, we first traverse the routing tree in the reverse topological order and propagate solutions bottom up while book-keeping all intermediate solutions.
 At the end (root), we pick the optimal solution with the largest RAT.
 By backtracking the chosen optimal solution, we can determine the optimal solutions for each sub-tree recursively.

-The major complexity of dynamic programming based buffer insertion lies in the merging of two sets of solutions obtained from two different sub-trees.
-In general, the total number of possible combinations for merging is $n \cdot m$, where n and m are the number of solutions from two sub-trees, respectively.
-If all combinations are kept at each merging node, the number of solutions will grow exponentially towards the root.
-To avoid this problem, [4] proposed to define the dominance relationship (or pruning rule) between two solutions such that solution (L_1, T_1) dominates solution (L_2, T_2) if condition $L_1 < L_2$ and $T_1 > T_2$ are satisfied.
-In another word, solution (L_2, T_2) is redundant and can be removed.
-[4] proved that there would be no more than n+mnumber of solutions after pruning instead of $n \cdot m$.
-Moreover, pruning on N number of sorted solutions can be done in O(N) time, not quadratic time $O(N^2)$ for pair-wise comparison between solutions.
+The complexity of dynamic programming based buffer insertion is mainly resulted from the merging of two sets of solutions obtained from two different sub-trees.
+In general, the total number of possible combinations for merging is $n \times m$, where n and m are the number of solutions from two sub-trees, respectively.
+If all combinations are kept at each merging node, the complexity will increase exponentially.
+However, by properly defining the dominance relationship (or pruning rule) between two solutions, i.e., solution (L_1, T_1) dominates solution (L_2, T_2) if condition $L_1 < L_2$ and $T_1 > T_2$ are satisfied, [4] proved that only n+m number of solutions need to be kept instead of $n \times m$.